INL/BlackLab/core/src/site/markdown/configuration-files.md

     # Higher values make clients more responsive but could cause problems if the data (or worse,
     # the protocol) changes after an update.
 A value of an hour or so seems reasonable.
     clientCacheTimeSec: 3600

-    # [DEPRECATED, NO LONGER USED]
+    # Maximum number of cache entries to keep.
+    # Please note that memory use per cache entry may vary wildly,
-    # Use  targetFreeMemMegs to set a "free memory goal" and maxJobAgeSec to set a
+    # so you may prefer to use targetFreeMemMegs to set a "free memory goal"
-    # "cache cleanup goal".
+    # and/or maxJobAgeSec to set a maximum age for cache entries.
     maxNumberOfJobs: 100

     # The cache implementation to use.